HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 > ## Winter
 >
 >> ### 1: Sapphire Whelpling
->> You become resistant to cold damage and you can add your proficiency bonus to the damage of any spell you cast that deals cold damage.
+>> You become resistant to cold damage and you can add your Charisma modifier to the damage of any spell you cast that deals cold damage.
->>
->> Additionally, if you are hit by a melee attack and the attacker is within 5 feet, the attacker takes cold damage equal to your proficiency bonus.
 >
->> ### 1: Aura of Cold
+>> ### 1: Glacial Fragmentation
->> You exude a 10 foot aura that grant you and your allies immunity to the effects of extreme heat.
-The aura increases to 20 feet at 11th level and again to 30 feet at 20th level.
+>> If you are hit by a melee attack and the attacker is within 5 feet, the attacker takes cold damage equal to your proficiency bonus.
 >
 >> ### 6: Frigid Soul
 >> As an action, you can freeze a 5-foot cube of water that you touch.
 Over the course of 10 minutes you can shape and work an area of ice equal to five times your proficiency bonus.